thiagoferronatto/thiagoferronatto/README.md

 My name is Thiago, and I'm a computer science student (graduating soon) who works mostly in the field of Computer Graphics.
 Currently doing research (or trying to, anyway) on tensor product surfaces for my senior thesis.

-As a hobby, I also made a few graphical applications, and both are featured in my pinned repos up there.
+As a hobby, I also made a few graphical applications, and both are featured in my pinned repos down below.
 One is a very basic game engine, and the other is a full fledged path tracer (I mean, it's not Blender, but it's something at least).
 Below is a pretty little image I made with the latter.

 ![image](https://github.com/thiagoferronatto/thiagoferronatto/assets/31262053/e836e6de-eb93-49f4-aaaf-005580c2cd04)